Another Beating Heart by William Cass

 William Cass has had a little over 150 short stories accepted for publication in a variety of literary magazines such as december, Briar Cliff Review, and The Boiler.
 His children's book, Sam, is scheduled for release by Upper Hand Press in April, 2020.
 Recently, he was a finalist in short fiction and novella competitions at Glimmer Train and Black Hill Press, received a Pushcart nomination, and won writing contests at Terrain.org and The Examined Life Journal.
 He lives in San Diego, California.

-Get to know William by checking out our exclusive interview with him on the Orson’s Publishing blog.
+Be sure to check out our exclusive interview with William on the Orson’s Publishing blog.